devalltect00/devalltect00/README.md

 ### Hi there 👋
 -->

-### Hi, I am a fullstack developer, software developer, IT Engineer.
-Now, my current position  is IT Researcher.
+### Hi, I am a fullstack developer, software developer, IT engineer.
+Now, my current position  is IT researcher.
 ## Pause, Think, Act

 <!--